0xkshitij/Mantle-Land/README.md

 - Developing a user-friendly interface and seamless wallet integration for a smooth user experience.
 - Sprucekit sdk was mainly for Reactjs project, so to pass message between game build for wasm to Reactjs was challenging.
 - Unity output the build game in WebGL, so the communication between Webgl and Reactjs was challenging.
-- Implementing gasless transactions using ERC2771Context ( and Moonbeam's Call Permit Precompile for Moonbase Alpha ) and ensuring that users can interact with the metaverse without incurring gas fees.
-- Deployment of ZKSync Sepolia was challenging as it was first time we were deploying on ZKSync.

 ## Accomplishments That We're Proud Of